jcbhmr/blessedjs.jcbhmr.com/index.md

 The JavaScript standard library doesn't cover everything.
 This "Blessed JavaScript" project curates the best solution for some common problems that fall outside the realm of the JavaScript standard library.

+For a longer list of many other awesome JavaScript libraries, tools, and utilities check out [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) and [sorrycc/awesome-javascript](https://github.com/sorrycc/awesome-javascript).

 #### Random numbers

 Use [`crypto.getRandomValues()`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues).
 It's available in Node.js, Deno, Bun, and browsers.